Sivas Cumhuriyet University: Sports

 Many sports facilities and activities are available for the students in the campus area.
 The university provides 1 half Olympic-size swimming pool, 1 gym at the capacity of 1200 students, 1 grass soccer field, 1 water sports center and many outdoor facilities settled in 60,000 square meters area.
 The open sports area contains 2 synthetic soccer fields, 6 tennis fields (one of them is indoors), 1 synthetic basketball court, 1 synthetic handball court, 1 mini-golf field and 6,500 square meters service area.
 The facilities are serving all students between 9 am and 10 pm.

 Affiliations

-The university is a member of the Caucasus University Association.
+The university is a member of the European University Association and Caucasus University Association.